fardoss/public_assets/docs_md/smart-logic/add-only.md

 First, we set the if statement to include all Dark body.
 We then add ONLY the images in our Hands Folder that match the body color.
 In this case, we only choose the Dark hands.

-During the generation, if Fardoss finds that a specific body Dark is chosen and a hand trait is included that does NOT match the select ones in the THEN statement, then Fardoss will automatically replace it with the ones approved by you.
+During the generation, if Fardoss finds that a specific body Dark is chosen and a hand trait is included that does NOT match the select ones in the THEN statement, then it will automatically replace it with the ones chosen by you.

 This allows you to improve your entire NFT collection without any manual work.
-The application of Add only are endless and can perfect your NFT collection without working about conflicts like these.
+The use of Add only are endless and can perfect your NFT collection without working about conflicts like these.